Learning Representations from Product Titles for Modeling Shopping Transactions

 Given two products $i$ and $j$, we compute how likely $i$ is bought given that the customer has already bought $j$ as the \textit{inner product} of the context vector $\mathbf{h}_i$ and $\mathbf{h}'_j$:

-Fig. \ref{fig:also_buy_product_instacart} shows some examples of also-buy product recommendations.
-In each row, the leftmost example is a ``query'' product, and the three products to the right are the top-3 ``also-buy'' products, as calculated by Eq. \ref{eq:also_buy_products}.
+Fig.\ref{fig:also_buy_product_instacart} shows some examples of also-buy product recommendations.
+In each row, the most left is a ``query'' product, and the next three products are its top-3 ``also-buy''products, calculated by Eq.\ref{eq:also_buy_products}.